mgreiler/se-unlocked/Transcripts/EP_04_Sandeep.md

 Are you a self-taught developer or did you go to university?

 **Sandeep:** [00:01:22] So I studied computer science for four years, uh, from 2009 to 2013.
-And that kind of, uh, give me the post to become an engineer and learn coding.
+And that kind of, uh, give me the boost to become an engineer and learn coding.
 While I started a lot of things in the college I am mostly a self taught engineer when it comes to using latest technologies and the tools that we use right now.
 I taught myself all those tools and technologies.